pkumod/GPU_DGM/cuSTINGER/README.md

 # cuSTINGER

-# cuSTINGER is no longer supported.
-Please visit Hornet for an improved dynamic graph data structure (https://github.com/hornet-gt/hornet)

 The following includes instructions on how to clone and build this repo.
 It is important that you clone the repo with all its dependencies using the **recursive** option:
 ```